jonlpersson/ed-latimore/site/_posts/2020-06-05-how-to-be-chill-in-5-steps.md

 I don’t feel sad or depressed when things leave me.
 I simply shift my focus to something else wonderful about my life.
 Since I’m always building with my growth-based mindset and I’m patient enough to wait for good things to happen, I have plenty to be happy about.

-If you can't find happiness in your day to day activities then that's a problem.
+If you can't find happiness in your day-to-day activities then that's a problem.
 I've put together a great article on [how you can fix your unhappiness](https://edlatimore.com/unhappiness/) and live a more fulfilled life.

-### My value system keeps me relaxed
+## 5) I know my values

 I saved the most important for last.